newaliases(1) - man - phpMan

 Initialize the alias database.
 If no input file is specified (with the -oA option,

-configuration parameter.
-If no alias database type is specified, the program uses
+figuration parameter.
+If no alias database type is specified, the program uses the

-the type specified with the default_database_type configuration parameter.
-This
+type specified with the default_database_type configuration parameter.
+This mode of

 These and other features can be selected by specifying the appropriate combination of com‐